 Tacky, ugly, horrendous, and cheesy.
 What do these words all describe?
 Christmas sweaters.

-12th December is National Ugly Christmas Sweater Day – a day to give back filled with fun, family and friends.
+The third Friday in December is National Ugly Christmas Sweater Day – a day to give back filled with fun, family, and friends.

 Leave your uncomfortable suit and school uniform hanging in the closet and pull out that sweater from Grandma that’s been collecting dust.

 Ugly Christmas sweaters have been around since the dawn of Christmas, but it wasn’t until recently that they really started gaining popularity.